psycopg/psycopg/docs/usage.rst

-    If a database operation fails with an error message such as *InFailedSqlTransaction: current transaction is aborted, commands ignored until end of transaction block*, it means that **a previous operation failed** and the database session is in a state on error.
+    If a database operation fails with an error message such as *InFailedSqlTransaction: current transaction is aborted, commands ignored until end of transaction block*, it means that **a previous operation failed** and the database session is in a state of error.
 You need to call `!rollback()` if you want to keep on using the same connection.

 The manual commit requirement can be suspended using `~Connection.autocommit`,